coltonbh/qcio/README.md

 )
 ```

-#### FileSpec - Input object for a calculation using native file formats.
+#### FileInput - Input object for a calculation using native file formats.

-`qcio` also supports the native file formats of each QC program with a `FileSpec` object.
+`qcio` also supports the native file formats of each QC program with a `FileInput` object.
 Assume you have a directory like this with your input files for `psi4`:

 ```
 psi4/